sweng-epfl/public/exercises/security/ctf/README.md

 Open the app on your emulator, follow the on-screen instructions and have fun!

-If you are lost or stuck on a challenge, do not hesitate to take a look at the lecture notes, discuss with classmates, ask a TA or write a post on Piazza / Discord!
+If you are lost or stuck on a challenge, do not hesitate to take a look at the lecture notes, discuss with classmates, ask a TA or write a post on the course forum!

 ## Online Leaderboard